KyleGospo/wooting-udev-rules/README.md

 ## Installing

-You can get releases for Fedora, RHEL, CentOS, OpenSUSE, and OpenMandriva from my [COPR](https://copr.fedorainfracloud.org/coprs/kylegospo/wooting-keyboards/).
+You can get releases for Fedora, RHEL, CentOS, OpenSUSE, and OpenMandriva from my [Copr](https://copr.fedorainfracloud.org/coprs/kylegospo/wooting-keyboards/).

-See also my patched xpad driver that adds support for the Xbox controller this keyboard emulates [here](https://github.com/KyleGospo/wooting-xpad-dkms).
+See also my patched xpad driver that adds support for the Xbox controllers these keyboards represent themselves as [here](https://github.com/KyleGospo/wooting-xpad-dkms).